William Scoresby Routledge (1859-1939)

 William Scorseby Routledge was an intrepid explorer who married one of the first women to be awarded a degree, who for twenty years jointly explored and recorded the world.

 The only son of William Routledge (1829-1891) and Ann Sophia Twycross (1821-1893), William Scoresby Routledge was born at Melbourne Australia in 1859.
 The middle name came from a family friend.
+Ann was the third daughter of James Twycross.
 His parents were to move back to England and he had three sisters; Elizabeth, Agnes & Annie.
 His mother Ann Sophia was the granddaughter of John Twycross (1747-1840), who was also the grandfather of Rebecca Burchatt, the future wife of Henry Hatch Reffell.
 He was a first cousin of John (Earthquake) Milne, inventor of the seismograph.

 William was educated at Christ Church Oxford where he graduated with a masters degree and at University College Hospital London.
 He then traveled around the world.
 On 6 August 1906 he married Katherine Maria Pease at the Skinnergate Quaker Meeting House Darlington, and he continued his travels with her.
 These are a few of the places that they visited; Newfoundland, East Africa, Easter Island, Polynesia and Jamaica.